sunnybhambhani/todayslearning/nc_tool_nslookup.md

 # nslookup #

-This is the second tool in the list which comes really handy in scenarios where one needs to check the reachability of servers or the network connectivity, say for doing:
+This is the second tool on the list that is quite useful when it's necessary to determine whether a domain name or IP address can be resolved, or there can be other scenarios as well like:

 - health checks.
 - troubleshooting.